 What does atrophy mean?

 Atrophy is a word pathologists use to describe a loss of tissue or a decrease in the size of an organ.
 Another word for atrophy is atrophic.
-Atrophy can happen anywhere in the body.
-Atrophy is a description of the changes seen when the tissue is examined under the microscope.
+This change can happen anywhere in the body.
+It is a description of the changes seen when the tissue is examined under the microscope.
 It is not a diagnosis.

 There are many causes for atrophy.
 The most common causes include:

 - Decreased blood supply – All organs and tissues require blood to survive.
 When the amount of blood to an organ or tissue decreases for a long period of time, the organ or tissue compensates by decreasing in size.
 Tissues surrounding a large tumour often undergo atrophy because the pressure of the tumour decreases blood flow.

 - Disuse – Organs or tissues that are not used regularly may decrease in size as a result of atrophy.
 This commonly happens to muscles that are not used after an injury.
 This type of atrophy can often be seen without the help of a microscope.